OHI-Science/ohi-science.github.io/_posts/2018-10-23-building-community.md

 “I am excited to amplify all of the work accomplished with OHI and get more scientists engaged with open data science,” says Julie.
 “I was drawn to Mozilla because their projects seem very community-driven and people-driven, which is the way I work and the way I think science should work at larger scales.”

-Stay tuned to learn more about her Fellowship experience.
+Stay tuned to learn more about her fellowship experience.

 ## Major takeaway: Communities are important!